JacobDevelopment/SimpleTicket/readme.md

 ## Installation

 ------------------
+> [!IMPORTANT]
-As of right now, SimpleTicket has only been tested on a <b>Windows 10</b> environment.
-There are plans to make it cross-platform and more accessible.
-SimpleTicket is still however in early production, and is only on a beta version standard right now.
+> As of right now, the installation has only been tested on a Windows 10 environment.
+No cross-platform checks have been tested.
+If anyone is willing to test it on their own environment, please let me know.
 ------------------

 ## Nerdy Information